Home education in the UK

 It became available, in both paperback and Kindle form, in time to celebrate the 20th anniversary of the site.
 If you have Kindle Unlimited, you can read it free as part of that package.

 The book is, as the subtitle states, a guide for beginners.
 It answers the kinds of questions I was asking when we were thinking about home educating, and during our first year.
-It looks at different styles of home education, and explores some of the possibilities.
-Some anecdotes are included as examples, and the epilogue explains why we started and continued educating our teenage sons at home.
+It looks at some different styles of home education, and explores some of the possibilities.
+Inevitably the focus veers towards informal/autonomous education, since those who choose more structured styles will have clearer goals and more organised timetables.
+Some anecdotes are included as examples from our own experience.
+The epilogue explains why we started and continued educating our teenage sons at home.

 If you read it I would welcome constructive comments, positive or negative.
 If you would like to ask questions, you can visit the Home Education UK page on Facebook.